sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/integer_factorization.rst

 factorization (ECM) algorithm is the best algorithm for factoring numbers of the form :math:`n=pm`, where :math:`p` is not "too big".
-ECM is an algorithm due to Hendrik Lenstra, which works by "pretending" that :math:`n` is prime, chosing a random elliptic curve over :math:`\ZZ/n\ZZ`, and doing arithmetic on that curve--if something goes wrong when doing arithmetic, we factor :math:`n`.
+ECM is an algorithm due to Hendrik Lenstra, which works by "pretending" that :math:`n` is prime, choosing a random elliptic curve over :math:`\ZZ/n\ZZ`, and doing arithmetic on that curve--if something goes wrong when doing arithmetic, we factor :math:`n`.